Care Of Your Knives & Collection

 Diving and Underwater Use

+A knife is a tool and should be cared for the same as any other tool.
+A knife's purpose is to cut, maintain a regular sharpening schedule to keep it in a ready to use state.
+A dull knife requires more pressure asserted to perform its task which also means more of a chance of slippage and injury.
+After cleaning your knife, avoid touching the blade with your hands.
+Your body contains salts and acids that are harmful to metal, use a dry cloth (cotton is preferred) if possible whenever you need to touch the blade.
+After the cleaning always make sure that you apply a light coat of light oil such as V80, it is the most essential maintenance task to perform.
+Oil will keep your metal areas free from rust and oxidation.
 When storing collectable knives for long periods of time, special care should be given to make sure that they are in the absolute best condition before starting their storage.
 Always perform the basics-(inspection, cleaning, dried, and lubricated with knife oil).
 These steps will get you started in preparing your knives for long storage.
 Always make sure that all fingerprints or handling marks are removed totally during the cleaning, the last thing that should touch your knives is a clean dry cotton cloth.
 Professional knife collectors will not even touch their high value knives without wearing white cotton gloves.
 That is the first basic rule for most museum curators when handling any type high value metal antiques such as guns or knives.
 Different collectors store their knives in different ways depending on their location, seasonal temperatures and humidity levels.
 If your storage is in a high heat, high humidity area, you may wish to wrap each knife separately in a cotton cloth, and place them within an air tight plastic sealed bag.
 Some collectors use vacuum sealed bags so they can remove all of the remaining air.
 If you live in a warm dry area with hardly any humidity or rapid change in temperatures you may not need the air tight bag but you may wish to wrap each knife in saran wrap and then in a cotton cloth before committing them to a storage unit.
 Always store sheaths, cardboard, wood cases and display boxes, paper, or anything else which may retain moisture in a separate area away from your knives.
 Coastal regions are especially difficult due to the moisture and salt content blown in from the ocean.

 We would suggest the air tight vacuum sealed bag storage system here as well as and additional sealed storage container such as a military ammo box which has a rubber seal to keep elements out.